antonio-muniz/errorizer/README.md

 app.use(errorMiddleware);
 ```

 The `errors` object must contain error codes as keys.
-The error codes will identify the code in your app and should also be used by clients to identify errors.
+The error codes will identify the error in your app and should also be used by clients.

 As shown in the examples, each error may have these properties:

 * **`status`** (number, required): the HTTP status code for the error.
 * **`message`** (string, required): a brief description of the error.
-* **`detail`** (string/object/array, optional): a property for adding more details to the error (e.g.: a longer description, a link to the documentation, etc.)
+* **`detail`** (string/object/array, optional): a property for adding more details (e.g.: a longer description, a link to the documentation, etc.)

 **PROTIP**: Declare your errors in a separate file (e.g.: `errors.js`) to keep your application startup file clean.